cirosantilli/networking-cheat/ssh.md

 ## authorized_keys

-For this method to work, the server must have your public RSA key authorized.

-The default location for authorized keys is `~/.ssh/authorized_keys`.
-This location can be configured on the server.
+List of public keys accepted by server for login as a given user.

+Each user has its own `/home/u/.ssh/authorized_keys` keys, which determine which public keys allow to login as that user.
 This means that to login as user `u`, the file `/home/u/.ssh/authorized_keys` must contain your public key.
 With that you will only be able to login into the account of user `u`.

-This file contains one public key per line, which may be preceded by some options, typically to restrict what the session can do, for example:

-    from="ok.com",no-port-forwarding,no-X11-forwarding,
+This file is only used for RSA authentication, not password.

+In addition to the allowed key, each line can also contain extra options that control the connection:

-    no-agent-forwarding,no-pty ssh-rsa <key> <comment>
+    from="ok.com",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa <key> <comment>

 Non-obvious options above include: